UVT-ARAMBASA/UVT-DISERTATIE-7E9/README.md

-eural networks have proven their utility in solving a wide range of complex tasks.
+Neural networks have proven their utility in solving a wide range of complex tasks.
 However, their ability to approximate and analyze nonlinear dynam- ics in real-world systems remains an open challenge.
 Recent approaches such as Dynamic Mode Decomposition (DMD) have shown promise in analyzing